TuftsIntroDH/.github/profile/README.md

     used to challenge and/or supplement the understanding of a text that we derive from close reading?
 How do computational approaches fit into this discussion?

-### Wednesday, April 9

-Critical Approaches to Digital Humanities

-Read **before class**

--   Fiormonte, Domenico and Gimena Del Rio Riande.
-"The Peripheries and Epistemic Margins of Digital Humanities" pp. 19-28 in *The Bloomsbury Handbook to the Digital Humanities*.
-Edited by James O'Sullivan.
-London: Bloomsbury, 2022.
--   Gairola, Rahul K. "Race, Otherness, and the Digital Humanities" pp. 49-62 Day, Shawn.
-"Visualizing Humanities Data" pp. 211-220 in *The Bloomsbury Handbook to the Digital Humanities*.
-Edited by James O'Sullivan.
-London: Bloomsbury, 2022.
--   Allington, Daniel, Sarah Brouillette, and David Golumbia.
-    "Neoliberal Tools (and Archives): A Political History of Digital Humanities." *Los Angeles Review of Books*, May 1, 2016.

-In class

--   Discussion of what we have covered in digital humanities so far

-Homework

--   Begin working on final projects

-### Monday, April 14

-Public Digital Humanities

-Read **before class**

--   Risam, Roopika, and Alex Gil.
-2022.
-"Introduction: The Questions of Minimal Computing." *Digital Humanities Quarterly* 016 (2).
--   Chan, Tiffany, and Jentery Sayers.
-2022.
-"Minimal Computing from the Labor Perspective." *Digital Humanities Quarterly* 016 (2).

-In class

--   Discussion and demonstration of public-facing digital humanities tools

-### Wednesday, April 16

-Catch-up

-Read **before class**

--   Rockwell and Sinclair, *Hermeneutica*, chs.
-8-10

-In class

--   Catch-up